sthewissen/KickassUI.Traveler/README.md

 # KickButtUI.Traveler 🙈

-A Xamarin.Forms version of the Traveler app to prove you can create goodlooking UI with Xamarin.Forms as talked about in my blogpost on:
+A Xamarin.Forms version of the Traveler app to prove you can create good-looking UI with Xamarin.Forms as talked about in my blogpost on:

 **Tools used**
 - MFractor – Productivity tools for Visual Studio Mac – https://www.mfractor.com/